City council discuss future library budgets

 AMARILLO, Texas (KAMR/KCIT) — During the Amarillo City Council meeting members of the community discussed future budget concerns for public libraries.

-The discussion surrounding local libraries came after discussions of potential budget cuts and operating hours after a work session on the city’s budget last Thursday.
+The discussion surrounding local libraries came after discussions of potential budget cuts and limits to operating hours after a work session on the city’s budget last Thursday.

 During the city council meeting, Mayor Cole Stanley shared that the city needed to evaluate every department and had questions about the library.